jrbarto/CH-PullRequest-Demo/README.md

+# Sample-Repo
-A repository to demonstrate active pull request reviews using our Code Hound senior project.
+A sample repository to pull down for the code smell detector tool